moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/dashboards.md

 ## Contributing to the Dashboards

-For any queries or suggestions regarding the dashboard, please reach out to the respective DRI or submit an issue in our tracking system.
+If you have any questions or suggestions about the dashboard, please contact the respective DRI or submit an issue in our [tracking system](https://gitlab.com/gitlab-org/quality/quality-engineering/team-tasks/-/issues/new).